-Communities also feel the effects of sexual violence.
 Schools, workplaces, neighborhoods, campuses, and cultural or religious communities may feel fear, anger, or disbelief if a sexual assault happened in their community.
-As with any form of violence, sexual violence tears at the fabric of community well-being.
 Additionally, there are financial costs to communities.
 These costs include medical services, criminal justice expenses, crisis and mental health services fees, and the lost contributions of individuals affected by sexual violence.